Menopausal and Post-Menopausal Skin: The Benefits of Cosmetic and Culinary Argan Oil

 Health issues such as stroke are connected with lower oestrogen levels.

-It was reasonable to assume that lowered estrogen levels are influlencing this.
+So, it is reasonable to assume that lowered estrogen levels may be influlencing this.

-Yet, in the real world giving estrogen replacement therapy seems to increase cardiac problems and stroke.
+Yet, in the real world giving estrogen replacement therapy seems to increase cardiac problems and stroke in women.

 You can read a full report into HRT and strokes here.